Your Northern Ireland Travel Blog Guide

-In Belfast alone, there are two Michelin awarded restaurants, Ox and Deanes.
-Northern Ireland is home to some world-class-chefs and eaters that is unmissable.
-My tip for you is to eat around each place you visit, try the local delicacy and the unique dishes offered here.
+In Belfast alone, there are two Michelin-awarded restaurants, Ox and Deanes.
+Northern Ireland is home to some world-class chefs and eaters that is unmissable.
+My tip for you is to eat around each place you visit and try the local delicacy and the unique dishes offered here.
 Each place or town you visit will have its own special way of making and preparing dishes.
 You’ll definitely not be disappointed by the food scene in Northern Ireland.

 8. Unquie Black Taxi Tours

-Like many places, you visit they will provide a hop on and off bus tour, but Northern Ireland has its own unique version of this.
+Like many places, you visit they will provide a hop-on and off-bus tour, but Northern Ireland has its own unique version of this.
 In Belfast city, you can take a Black Taxi tour (private taxi tour) around all the attractions in the city.
-What makes this a bit more special is the local taxi drivers who will be able to give you a personal insight to place and the history.
+What makes this a bit more special is the local taxi drivers who will be able to give you a personal insight into the place and its history.

 These tours are perfect for those who have never been to the city before and want to learn more about its history.
-The main attraction of this tour is exploring the many peace walls around Belfast that tell an interesting story on its past.
+The main attraction of this tour is exploring the many peace walls around Belfast that tell an interesting story about its past.
 A great experience and a good reason for you to visit Northern Ireland.
 Tourist seems to be quite interested in this aspect of Belfast.

 9. Game of Thrones

 I can’t mention Northern Ireland without associating it with the Game of Thrones Series.
 The HBO series has been a huge reason for tourists making their way to Northern Ireland since 2011.
-A lot of the scenes have been filmed in our production studios as well as the stunning Northern Irish Countryside.
+A lot of the scenes have been filmed in our production studios as well as in the stunning Northern Irish Countryside.

-You can go on tours of the Games of Thrones filming locations, that gives you an insight into the show and amazing sites found here.
+You can go on tours of the Games of Thrones filming locations, which gives you an insight into the show and amazing sites found here.
 If anything fans of the show will want to come to Northern Ireland for this reason alone.
-You’ll then discover all other great things that Northern Ireland has to offer.
+You’ll then discover all the other great things that Northern Ireland has to offer.

 10. City of Culture